19 Scholarships for Adults That’ll Help You to Go Back to School This Year

 14. Cooke Undergraduate Transfer Scholarship

-The application requires you to complete several short essays, provide recommendations, and include details on your college goals and current financial situation, and gives priority to those with real financial need.
+The application requires you to complete several short essays, provide recommendations and include details on your college goals and current financial situation, and gives priority to those with real financial need.

-Scholarships for Women Only
+Scholarships for Women and Non-Binary Students Only

 15. Jeannette Rankin National Scholar Grant

-Low-income women and nonbinary students ages 35 and older who are working on a technical or vocational education, an associate degree or their first bachelor’s degree are invited to apply for this scholarship fund.
+Lower income women and nonbinary students ages 35 and older who are working on a technical or vocational education, an associate degree or their first bachelor’s degree are invited to apply for this scholarship fund.

 16. PEO Program for Continuing Education Scholarship